AplaProject/apla-docs-en/introduction/templates.rst

      }

 ********************************************************************************
-Вызов контрактов
+Display of contracts
 ********************************************************************************

 BtnContract(contract, name, message, params, [class], [onsuccess], [pageparams])
 ==============================
-Функция создает кнопку, при клике на которой открывается модальное окно с предложением отказаться  или подтвердить вызов контракта.
+The function creates a button, that when clicked, opens a modal window prompting to refuse or confirm the display of the contract.

-* *contract* - имя контракта;
+* *contract* - contract name;
-* *name* - название кнопки;
+* *name* - column name;
-* *message* - текст для модального окна;
+* *message* - text for modal window;
-* *params* - параметры, передаваемые контракту;
+* *params* - parameters transferred to the contract;
-* *class*  - список классов кнопки;
+* *class*  - list of button classes;
-* *onsuccess* - имя страницы, на которую следует сделать переход в случае успешного выполнения контракта;
+* *onsuccess* - the name of the page to which the shift should be made if the contract is successfully executed;
-* *pageparams* - параметры, передаваемые странице в формате *var:value* через запятую.
+* *pageparams* - parameters transferred to the page in the *var:value* format separated by commas..

-Например, *BtnContract(DelContract, Delete, Delete Item?, "IdItem:id_item",'btn btn-default')*
+For instance, *BtnContract(DelContract, Delete, Delete Item?, "IdItem:id_item",'btn btn-default')*

 TxButton
 ==============================
-Функция создает кнопку при клике на которой запускается выполнение контракта. Функция имеет именованные параметры, которые выводятся в фигурных кнопках:
+The function creates a button that when clicking starts the contract execution.
+The function has the named parameters, which are displayed in the shape buttons:

-* *Contract* - имя контракта;
+* *Contract* - contract name;
-* *Name* - название кнопки, по умолчанию **Send**;
+* *Name* - button name, **Send** by default;
-* *Class* - список классов для контейнера <div> с кнопкой;
+* *Class* - list of classes for the <div> container, with the button;
-* *ClassBtn* - список классов для кнопки;
+* *ClassBtn* - list of classes for the button;
-* *Inputs* - список передаваемых в контракт значений. По умолчанию, значения параметров контракта (секция *data*) берутся их HTML элементов (скажем, полей формы) с одноименными идентификаторами (*id*). Если идентификаторами элементов отличаются от названий параметров контракта, то используется присваивание в формате *Inputs: "contractField1=idname1, contractField2=idname2" Присваивать можно и значения переменных в формате *Inputs: "contractField1#=var1, contractField2=var2" (будут переданы значения переменных #var1# и #var2#);
+* *Inputs* - list of values transferred to the contract.
+By default, the contract parameter values (*data* section) are taken from HTML elements (say, form fields) with the same identifiers (*id*).
+If the element identifiers differ from the contract parameter names, the assignment in  *Inputs: "contractField1=idname1, contractField2=idname2" format is used.
+The variable values in the format  *Inputs: "contractField1#=var1, contractField2=var2" (the values of the variables #var1# and #var2# will be transferred) may be assigned;
-* *OnSuccess* - имя страницы, на которую будет осуществлен переход в случае успешного выполнения контракта, и через запятую передаваемые на страницу параметры в формате *var:value*, например,  * OnSuccess: "CompanyDetails, CompanyId:#CompanyId#" *;
+* *OnSuccess* - the name of the page to which the shift will be made in case of successful performance of the contract, and the parameters in the format *var:value* transferred to the page separated by commas, for instance * OnSuccess: "CompanyDetails, CompanyId:#CompanyId#" *;
-* *Silent* - при значении 1 вывод сообщения  об успешной выполнении контракта;
+* *Silent* - in case of value 1 - the display of the message on the successful completion of the contract;
-* *AutoClose* - при значении 1 автоматическое закрытие сообщения об успешном выполнении контракта.
+* *AutoClose* - in case of value 1 - the automatic closure of the message on the successful completion of the contract.

-Например,
+For instance,

 .. code:: js